mozilla/gecko-dev/browser/components/urlbar/docs/dynamic-result-types.rst

 This document discusses a special category of address bar results called dynamic result types.
-Dynamic result types allow you to easily add new types of results to the address bar and are especially useful for extensions.
+Dynamic result types allow you to easily add new types of results to the address bar.

-The intended audience for this document is developers who need to add new kinds of address bar results, either internally in the address bar codebase or through extensions.
+The intended audience for this document is developers who need to add new kinds of address bar results.

 .. contents::
    :depth: 2